-Immense appreciation goes to the Executive Member for Finance and Economic Planning for the good will and guidance provided during the entire period of preparation of this document.
+The preparation of this fiscal strategy paper continues to be a collaborative effort from an for the good will and guidance provided during the entire period of preparation of this document.
 A core team in the Accounting and Budget and Economic Planning units spent significant amount of time consolidating this policy document.